ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/003-Network-Protocols.md

 TCP: Transmission control protocol was built on top of IP.
 Its sole aim was to solve the problems associated with IP.
 It had a mechanism to ensure that the packets would arrive in the right order.
 It had error reporting system to signify the sender machine when a packet was not delivered successfully, etc.
 TCP connections happened typically via something called a handshake.
 The sender will send a couple of packets to the receiver to inform it that it wants to connect.
 The receiver would send a response if it agrees and then the sender will send a final message to finalize making the connection "Alive".
 As long as the connection is alive, the two machines can exchange data.
-TCP solved the IP issue but was still inefficient in really catering for our growing data manipulation and transfer needs.That was how HTTP was birth
+TCP solved the IP issue but was still inefficient in really catering for our growing data manipulation and transfer needs.That was how HTTP was born

 HTTP: Hypertext transfer protocol introduced the request-response model, where a machine sends a request and the other machine receives the request and sends a response.
 TBC with (Q and A)

 ## FAQs
-### At what point does a mchine get issued an IP address
+### At what point does a machine get issued an IP address

 A machine is issued an IP address during the process of network configuration, typically when it connects to a network.
 Here’s how it usually happens: